 Code review involves assessment of the application source code.
 The tools used for code review help to identify mistakes in the development phase itself, thus helping to polish up the developer’s skills while maintaining the overall quality and security of the software.
-Collaborator by SmartBear, Crucible and Reviewable are some of the best code review tools available.
+A collaborator by SmartBear, Crucible, and Reviewable are some of the best code review tools available.

 Penetration testing tools

 Sometimes, manual testing won’t be enough to identify all risks existing in an application.
 Penetration testing tools play an important role in such occasions.
-They are used to perform penetration test so as to automate some of the tasks, for efficient testing and to detect defects that are not usually visible during manual testing.
-Some of the most powerful penetration testing tools include metasploit, wireshark, w3af and CORE Impact.
+They are used to perform penetration tests so as to automate some of the tasks, for efficient testing and to detect defects that are not usually visible during manual testing.
+Some of the most powerful penetration testing tools include Metasploit, Wireshark, w3af and CORE Impact.